 The laptop sports an HDMI port, an ethernet port, two USB-A 3.0 ports, an audio jack, and a USB-C port (not Thunderbolt 3).
 The Lenovo Ideapad L340 is one of the most professional looking budget gaming laptops, even if a little generic.
 Pair that with the outstanding performance, and you have one of the best budget options for work and play.

 Note: In 2020, we are seeing tighter availability of this particular device, but the L340 series remains super popular and has options at under $1,000.

 6. Lenovo Legion 5

-The Lenovo Legion Y540 is one of the best cheap gaming laptops you can buy.
-They have some of the thinnest bezels in their category, and the design is both unique and professional.
-In 2020, the very latest Y540 is a great choice, but it’s hovering at around the $1200 mark at the moment.
+The Lenovo Legion 5 is one of the best cheap gaming laptops you can buy.
+It has some of the thinnest bezels in its category, and the design is both unique and professional.
+In 2020, the very latest Legion 5 is a great choice, and it’s hovering right at the $1,000 threshold at the moment.

 7. Acer Nitro 5